PATRICK WESTON

 By Patrick Weston|February 8, 2026

-Appetizer on the flight
+In-flight appetizer served on the flight to Copenhagen.

 I splurged on business class for my flight over.
 SAS allows you to bid on an upgrade, and I put in the minimum.
 Somehow I got it!